 This is a major undertaking, but like any other large project it can be broken down into component parts.
 Involved parties should address Open RAN security concerns by looking at five key elements:

-- Core security.
 Sharing of virtual resources lets multiple network users share the same physical network resources.

-- Network security.
 An end-to-end strategy addresses application programming interface (API) security, including authentication of APIs and segregation of duties, and the use of hardware-secured asset tags and other methodologies.

-- Data protection.
 Data protection should be enabled in real time using modern vulnerability assessment and threat management technologies such as advanced infrastructure security protection and threat analysis.

-- User security and privacy.
 Network participants need protocols for proper authentication and authorization, including user identity verification for roaming and cloud services, security identification for users themselves, and identification of network usage behavior and mobility patterns via machine learning technology.

-- Governance.
 Security policies and procedures should be standardized at the global level.
 Participants also need standardized polices for data storage, management and for fraud detection and response.
 Another important concern is ensuring the safety of the physical supply chain, which can be accomplished by holding vendors responsible for the security of the products and services delivered.

 Essentially, CSPs and other key participants need shared playbooks outlining categories of risks, mitigation actions, and teams responsible for carrying out remediations.
 Time is a critical factor in responding to attacks and the playbook reduces uncertainty and shortens response time.